AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - A coalition of dishonest sequencers submitting a block with an invalid state transition

-### The SPRTN Deployment
+### The Spartan Deployment

-There will be a new cluster of nodes deployed in AWS called `sprtn`.
+There will be a new cluster of nodes deployed in AWS called `spartan`.

-We will create a new branch called `sprtn` that we will merge master into whenever we want to redeploy the network.
+We will create a new branch called `spartan` that we will merge master into whenever we want to redeploy the network.

 This will be the cluster that we run stress tests on, which will be triggered whenever the network is redeployed.